peterjwest/html_validator/README.md

 - Log CDATA/comment sections in cdata
 - Parse comment end tag
 - Fix problem with frameset as frameset child
+- Fix array methods (map, select etc.) to call as parameter rather than in scope

 #The Parser